 It might have been appropriate to begin this post with a declaration about my vacation.
 Something like: “I’m back from vacation refocused, reenergized, and ready to jump into the writing process.”
 I woke up about two hours earlier than I’m used to this morning in an effort to get back into a work schedule and I’m far too bitter with the universe about consciousness to exude such frivolities.
 Instead, while I try to get some coffee in my system, let’s just say that my vacation was superb and I’m in mourning about my vacation’s passing.
 I’ll get around to writing about it once I move through the stages of grief.

 So, in the meantime, it’s back to writing about Pynchon and this is a fitting chapter to return with.
 Just as I’m returning from a sojourn away from the troubles of the world, Benny resurfaces in New York in this chapter.
 Admittedly, I didn’t go on vacation in the sewers where I explored the remains of a mad priest’s chapel and shot an albino alligator / Stencil in a diving suit.
 We can’t have everything though.
-Read more of this post
+Continue reading “V. Chapter Six – In which Profane returns to street level”

 I’ve decided to keep this post short.
 The fact that I’m on vacation has nothing to do with this decision.